-OSHA has strict standards and guidelines for fall protection to ensure that workers aren’t injured by a fall.
+OSHA construction standards and guidelines for fall protection help to ensure that workers aren’t injured by a fall.
 Unfortunately, falls are still one of the most common causes of workplace injuries — accounting for 38% of the total construction-related deaths in 2015 according to OSHA.
 To protect your employees and your bottom line, you’ll want to invest in OSHA-approved fall protection systems.
 The first step in ensuring you’re getting the right solution is to fully understand the existing OSHA guidelines for fall protection.

 When is Fall Protection Required by OSHA?

 As a general rule for construction sites, OSHA guidelines for fall protection require protection when working above six feet (6′) above a lower level.
 However, for the general industry, OSHA guidelines require systems that offer protection when working above four feet (48”) above a lower level.
 These standards apply to any type of place where a potential hazard might take place.
 This includes places like loading docks, roofs, mezzanines, or around equipment and machinery.
-OSHA standards also require fall protection systems to be installed to prevent workers from falling into or onto hazardous machines or other equipment — such as conveyor belts or storage vats.
+OSHA construction standards also require fall protection systems to be installed to prevent workers from falling into or onto hazardous machines or other equipment — such as conveyor belts or storage vats.

 What OSHA guidelines for fall protection are employers required to follow?

 OSHA’s guidelines require employers to keep workplace safety a top priority regardless of the fall distance.
 This includes three key steps:

 - Providing conditions that are free of known dangers and setting up fall protection systems before work begins

 - Providing personal protective equipment to workers for no cost

 - Training workers about potential workplace hazards in a language they can understand

 What kinds of fall protection do my workers need?